 The legal basis for the use of YouTube videos on our website is our legitimate interest (Article 6(1)(1)(f) GDPR) in the demand-oriented, visually optimised presentation of our website, above all through the use of videos.

 You have the right to object to the creation of these user profiles, whereby you must contact Google in order to exercise this right.
 You can use the privacy settings in your Google account to determine how Google can use your data for advertising or other purposes.
 This includes settings determining the display of advertisements (“ads”).

-Musikhaus Thomann takes precautions to ensure the security of your personal data.
-Your data will be diligently protected against loss, destruction, manipulation and unauthorized access or unauthorized disclosure and transmission.
+We take precautions to ensure the security of your personal data.
+Your data will be diligently protected against loss, destruction, manipulation and unauthorised access or unauthorised disclosure and transmission.

-Musikhaus Thomann protects collected customer data by saving it on servers protected by passwords and “firewalls” that use encryption technologies to prevent unauthorised access.
+We protect collected customer data by saving it on servers secured by passwords and “firewalls” that use encryption technology to prevent unauthorised access.

-Musikhaus Thomann does its utmost and implements state-of-the-art technology to provide you with a secure environment for the completion of your order; however, we cannot guarantee absolute security of your data.
+We implement state-of-the-art technology and do our utmost to provide you with a secure environment for the completion of your order; however, we cannot guarantee absolute security of your data.

 We ask you to take every available precaution to protect your personal data when online.
 We encourage you to at least change your passwords on a regular basis, to use a combination of letters and numbers, and to ensure you use a secure browser when surfing the internet.

 If your personal data is processed, you are a data subject as defined in the GDPR and you have the following rights with regard to the controller:

 You have the right to access the data stored about you and information concerning its origin and recipient and the purpose of data processing by our website free of charge at any time.
 In addition, you have the right to rectify, delete or restrict the processing of your personal data, provided the legal requirements to do so are met.